ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: Introduction

-In summary, this paper makes the following contributions: \begin{enumerate}[leftmargin=*] \item We identify the key challenges in improving reproducibility for research vulnerability datasets and describe our methods for addressing and mitigating these issues. \item We design a system called \system that automatically identifies the correct patch commit from OSS-Fuzz projects and automatically builds a reproducible environment for the vulnerable software system. \item We present the \dataset, a reproducible, recompilable, and automatically updating dataset of over 5{,}000 real-world vulnerabilities in open source C/C++ projects. \item We make \system itself---the framework, evaluation infrastructure, images, and metadata---\textbf{open-source}, so that other researchers can build on our work.
-This includes more than 10{,}000 Docker images that can be used to reproduce each vulnerability and can re-compile after any valid modification of the source code.
+\begin{enumerate}[leftmargin=*] \item We propose a new form of security dataset: introducing reproducibility to security datasets to build verifiable research vulnerability datasets at scale and with diversity. \item We identify the key challenges in improving reproducibility for research vulnerability datasets and demonstrate our methods for addressing and mitigating these issues. \item We design \system, a system that introduces reproducibility to security datasets, enables recompilation of historical vulnerabilities, and identifies more precise patch commits. \item We present the \dataset, a reproducible, recompilable, and automatically updating dataset of over 6{,}000 real-world vulnerabilities in open-source C/C++ projects. \end{enumerate}